justdanpo/VivaldiHooks/README.md

 See Wiki for [hooks descriptions](https://github.com/justdanpo/VivaldiHooks/wiki/Hooks) or [developers' howto](https://github.com/justdanpo/VivaldiHooks/wiki/Howto-dev).

+## Download
+If you don't use `git` you may always download VivaldiHooks archive [here](https://github.com/justdanpo/VivaldiHooks/archive/refs/heads/master.zip).

 ## Installation
 ### Automatic (Windows only)
 Just run **installhooks.bat**.
 It will find installation path automatically if Vivaldi is set as your default browser.